Pascal Imbeault

 Research

-We are studying the effects of reduced oxygen availability (or hypoxia) on the metabolism and secretory functions of white adipose tissue.
-This work will help us better understand humans’ cellular and systemic responses to natural environmental stress, as well as pathological conditions (like sleep apnea) leading to oxygen deprivation.
+His team is studying the effects of reduced oxygen availability (or hypoxia) on the metabolism and secretory functions of white adipose tissue.
+This work aims to better understand humans’ cellular and systemic responses to natural environmental stress, as well as pathological conditions (like sleep apnea) that lead to oxygen deprivation.

 Persistent organic pollutants (POPs) are a wide range of synthetic chemicals that have an intrinsic resistance to natural degradation.
-A large portion of these environmental contaminants accumulate for years in adipose tissue, the major lipid storage site of the human body.
-We study the effect of POP exposure on adipose tissue function, to better understand the established link between this exposure and the development of obesity and Type 2 diabetes in humans.
+A large portion of these environmental contaminants accumulates for years in adipose tissue, the major lipid storage site of the human body.
+Pascal Imbeault's team studies the effect of POP exposure on adipose tissue function, to better understand the established link between this exposure and the development of obesity and Type 2 diabetes in humans.

 Publications